Crossroadsman/ServerAdmin/LinodeAdminChecklist.md

 Footnotes
 ---------
 <a name="footnote01">1.</a> `-y` will run non-interactively, assuming and applying 'yes' as the answer to all prompts (and aborting if
 any 'undesirable' situations arise).
 Per the man page.
+Replaces `apt-get update && apt-get upgrade -y`.
 <a name="footnote02">2.</a> Note that on the Mac, Terminal needs to be [configured][link03] to show Solarized colours